CodeForBc/airbnb-regulation/airbnb_project/listings/README.md

 ## How to Trigger the View

 You can trigger the harvesting process by sending a GET request to the `listings/harvest-listings/` endpoint.
-The harvested listings will be saved in `listings_djando.csv` in `harvester_app/harvester/spiders/`.
+The harvested listings will be saved in `listings_django.csv` in `harvester_app/harvester/spiders/`.

 ## Testing